EliasTechnik/esp32-simple-ui/simpleUI/Readme.md

 - Focus: In the ui-tree only one object can have the focus.
 Focus means that this element processes user inputs.
 - Selection: Multiple uiElements can be selected.
 A selection is usualy shown by inverting or flashing.
 Selections are made by the parent object and shown by the child.
 A child can deny or forward selections based on selectable and the focus mode.

+## Input Mapping

+The Framework is designed for four buttons: Up, Down, Enter, Return.
+Additionaly

 ## Basics

 ### UIalign